MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 ```
 Set-DPMGlobalProperty -DPMStorageVolumeExclusion "F:,C:\MountPoint1"
 ```
-2. Rescan the storage through UI, or using Start-DPMDiskRescan commandlet.
+2. Rescan the storage through UI, or use Start-DPMDiskRescan cmdlet.

-The volumes and mountpoints thus configured will be excluded, To remove volume exclusion, run the following:
+The configured volumes and mountpoints are excluded.
+To remove volume exclusion, run the following cmdlet:
 ```
 Set-DPMGlobalProperty -DPMStorageVolumeExclusion ""
 ```
-This, followed by a rescan will lead to all volumes and mount points to be available to be used as DPM storage (other than System Volumes)
+After removing volume exclusion, rescan the storage.
+All volumes and mount points, except System Volumes, are available for DPM storage.

 ## Backup Storage Migration

-Once all your backups are on MBS, in scenarios as storage upgrade, or when a volume is getting full, there may be a need to migrate certain datasources from one volume to another.
-This can be achieved using PowerShell, or UI.
-The details can be found [here](https://go.microsoft.com/fwlink/?linkid=861519).
+Once all your backups are on MBS, there may be a need to migrate certain datasources from one volume to another.
+For example, scenarios where you need to upgrade storage, or when a volume is getting full.
+You can use PowerShell or the user interface to migrate datasources.
+The details can be found [in this blog entry](https://go.microsoft.com/fwlink/?linkid=861519).

-Please note that the datasource being migrated should have all its recovery points on Modern Storage.
-Migration of datasources with backups on both disks and volumes (as in the case of DPM server upgrades when the disk backups havent expired) is not supported.
+The migrating datasource should have all recovery points on Modern Storage.
+Migrating datasources with backups on disks and volumes (for example, DPM server upgrades when the disk backups haven't expired) is not supported.
-Further, migration is like Modification of a PG.
-Hence, you cannot trigger an ad-hoc job while migration is in progress.
-The scheduled jobs will continue as configured.
-Further, at the time when migration completes, any running jobs in the PG will be pre-empted.
+Migration is similar to modification of a protection group.
+While migration is in progress, you cannot trigger an ad hoc job.
+The scheduled jobs continue as configured.
+When the migration completes, any running jobs in the protection group are pre-empted.

 ## Custom Size Allocation

-DPM 2016 consumes storage thinly, as, and when needed.
-To do so DPM calculates the size of the data being backed up when its configured for protection.
-However, if a lot of files and folders are being backed up together, as in the case of a file server, size calculation can take long time.
-With DPM 2016, you can configure DPM to accept the volume size as default instead of calculating the size of each file, hence saving time.
+DPM 2016 consumes storage thinly, as needed.
+Once DPM is configured for protection, it calculates the size of the data being backed up.
+If many files and folders are being backed up together, as in the case of a file server, size calculation can take long time.
+With DPM 2016, you can configure DPM to accept the volume size as default instead of calculating the size of each file.
 The corresponding registry key is "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft Data Protection Manager\Configuration\DiskStorage" with the Key, "EnableCustomAllocationOnReFSStorage" as a String set to 1 to enable custom size allocation, set to 0 for default size allocation with DPM.